qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/debugging.rst

   * Setting ``qx.ioRemoteDebug``
   * Setting ``qx.ioRemoteDebugData``

+.. _pages/debugging#debugging_tools:

 Debugging Tools
 ===============

-:doc:`Some browser-specific tools <documentation:general:debugging_tools>` allow for a powerful and often convenient way of debugging applications.
+`Some browser-specific tools <http://qooxdoo.org/documentation/general/debugging_tools>`_ allow for a powerful and often convenient way of debugging applications.

+.. _pages/debugging#code_instrumentation_idioms:

 Code Instrumentation Idioms
 ===========================

 These are helpful idioms you might want to include in your code, i.e. you use them at *programming time*.

+.. _pages/debugging#this.debug:

 this.debug()
 ------------